 Note: Use the INSERT key on the keyboard to switch between Insert and Overwrite modes.

 The Image pane allows you to show data as image.
-Use the back Load, back Save to disk and back Clear buttons to load/remove the image from a file, and save the image to a file.
+Use the Load, Save to disk and Clear buttons to load/remove the image from a file, and save the image to a file.

 Filter Wizard